 Step 7: Budget for a penetration test.
 Get quotes from 2–3 cybersecurity firms that specialize in small healthcare practices.
 You do not need to do the test today, but knowing the cost and having a vendor ready means you can move quickly when the rule is finalized.

 Step 8: Document everything.
-Under the new rule, documentation is not just good practice — it is a specific, auditable requirement.
+Documentation is already a HIPAA requirement today, and the proposed rule would make it an even more specific, auditable one.
 Every policy, every risk assessment, every vendor verification, every remediation action needs to be documented and retrievable.
 A compliance platform that tracks all of this in one place will save you significant time and stress when audit season arrives.

 The Bottom Line